 Lastly, when do they usually open your emails?
 This requires attention to detail and observation on your part.
 Your Google Analytics reports will show the time that your visitors usually come to your site which will tell you what the best time is for them.
 Maybe, they prefer opening your emails during lunch time around 12 to 1 pm.
 Or, maybe some of them opens it while on the train going to work.
 Pinpointing the correct time to send depends on how well you know your site and how to use Google Analytics.

-There are a lot of marketing automation software out there such as Infusionsoft which is a CRM system and an email automation tool as well.
+There are a lot of marketing automation software out there such as Infusionsoft by Keap which is a CRM system and an email automation tool as well.
 Marketing automation tools will help you get things done even if you’re on vacation or attending important matters like seminars, family events and conferences.
 Using an automation tool helps you schedule the time and date when you’ll send your emails and newsletters.

 This secures a consistent flow that can eventually build a rapport and connection to your subscribers.
 But, remember not to make the mistakes of others when using a CRM Singapore system or anywhere else.
 Don’t create a one size fits all template for all your emails.
 If you want people to feel your sincerity, then take time to craft your emails.
 This doesn’t imply that you write a personalised email to all your subscribers.
 Learn to group your customers according to their preferences and similarities and make emails targeting those groups.
 That way your emails are varied, has sense and feels made for them.

-Another thing to note, when using a tool like Infusionsoft CRM or any tool that has CRM functions, don’t keep on sending emails to unresponsive people.
+Another thing to note, when using a tool like Infusionsoft by Keap or any tool that has CRM functions, don’t keep on sending emails to unresponsive people.
 When you find an email address or a subscriber who constantly ignores your emails even after 10 attempts with the last one asking them if they want to unsubscribe, delete them from your list.
 Getting marked as spam has bad effects on you.
 It’s okay to be consistent with trying to improve your email marketing efforts.
 But, pestering an unresponsive customer is not a good tactic, it gives your brand a bad image.
 It’s alright not to please everybody, what matters is the customers you do have that are responding to your email.

 Email marketing doesn’t work like magic it takes hard work and a quality output to finally create a customer acquisition process that works for you and your brand.
 But, that doesn’t mean that you will keep on doing the tactics from last year that don’t seem to work for you.
 In a similar way, the tactics that do work it’s better to keep or improve them for better results in the future.